MOMOKO606/taskapp/README.md

 * File uploads and image processing
 * Create, Read, Update, Delete (CRUD) for database records
 * The whole codebase focuses on decoupling and maintainability between modules

+As CodeIgniter is a completely new PHP MVC framework to me, I am learning and simultaneously creating this demo.
+I am striving to adhere to industry standards and best practices throughout the process.
+During this period, I have referenced the official CodeIgniter manual, as well as many instructional videos on Udemy and YouTube.